Krasi Kirova, Registered Psychologist

 Over the next 8 years I worked in publishing, administered psychological assessments for recruitment and co-ordinated a program for a not-for-profit mental health organisation.
 It wasn’t my professional development, however, but the birth of my first child that made me take stock of where I was heading.
 The right time had come to go back to university and make the transition into the field of professional psychotherapy.

-Following this, I completed a Masters in Psychology at Monash University and worked both in private practice and at Monash University Counselling Services.
-I currently work both at Wattletree Psychology and at The Victoria Clinic, co-facilitating schema groups for complex trauma.
-I have also contributed for The Centre of Perinatal Excellence (COPE) Dad Newsletter and have participated regularly in a weekly show on mental health on SBS Radio Bulgarian.
+Following this, I completed a Masters in Psychology at Monash University and have worked various roles including counselling in private practice and Monash University Health Services, as well as co-facilitating schema groups for complex trauma at The Victoria Clinic.
+I have also contributed for The Centre of Perinatal Excellence (COPE) Dad Newsletter and participated regularly in a weekly show on mental health on SBS Radio Bulgarian.

 My Personal Journey